San Clemente Personal Injury Attorneys

 - Nursing home abuse and neglect cases

 - Premises liability cases, which involves injuries caused by an unsafe condition at a private residence, place of business, or public area.
-The most common premises liability case involves slip and fall injuries; however, others include playground, swimming, elevator, and theme park accidents.
+The most common premises liability case involves slip and fall or trip and fall injuries; however, others include playground, swimming, elevator, and theme park accidents.

 - Dog bite cases